lab-design/lab-design.github.io/_papers/EMSE-23/index.md

 title: "What Kinds of Contracts Do ML APIs Need?"
 bib: |
   @article{KhairunnesaETAL2023,
-    author = {Syeda Khairunnesa Samantha and Shibbir Ahmed and Sayem Mohammad Imtiaz and Hridesh Rajan and Gary T. Leavens}, title = {What Kinds of Contracts Do ML APIs Need?}, journal = {Empir.
+    author = {Khairunnesa, Samantha Syeda and Shibbir Ahmed and Sayem Mohammad Imtiaz and Hridesh Rajan and Gary T. Leavens}, title = {What Kinds of Contracts Do ML APIs Need?}, journal = {Empir.
 Softw.
 Eng.},
     volume = {28},